juniorsundarCasual/TGT/vault/volume-2.chapter-081.md

 Seeing how the girl was at such a disadvantage, Jean felt distressed and whispered to Josie, "Should we help her out?"

-Josie answered, "Lord said to not draw attention to ourselves, Young miss..."
+Josie answered, "Lord said to not draw attention to ourselves, Young Miss..."

 "But she's outnumbered..."
 She said bitterly and said, "How can I call myself a healer if I can't even help a defenceless person?"